-Driving without insurance in Oklahoma is a no-no. Make sure you have the following minimums so you don’t get yourself into a pickle:
+Driving without insurance in Oklahoma is a no-no. Make sure you have the following minimum limits so you don’t get yourself into a pickle:

 - $25,000 for injury or death, per person